 You’ll be glad to know that these vitamins and minerals also contribute to making the eggs your hens lay much healthier.

-As far as health risks go, the biggest one is overeating – though this is mostly attributed to owners to feed their birds too many grapes.
+As far as health risks go, the biggest one is overeating – though this is mostly attributed to owners feeding their birds too many grapes.

 Grapes are a sweet treat and overfeeding them to your birds will turn them into fussy eaters; they’ll want grapes and little else.
 This poses quite a health risk; they don’t get all the nutrition they need to stay healthy.